ifheroes/docs/docs/player_survival-items.md

 #### ⚠️ Limitations
 - Only works on peaceful mobs.
-- Cannot be used in the Farmworld.
+- Currently only 20 uses possible.
 ---

 ### **I Need Further Help ⛑️**